-All CF and XF vehicles with the option Engine Speed Control, or PTO, or BodyBuilder CAN are equiped with a BBM.
+For the LF series a BBM is installed if the option "application connector refuse collector" is ordered.
+All CF and XF vehicles with an automatic gearbox or the options Engine Speed Control, or PTO control, or BodyBuilder CAN are equiped with a BBM.